hanhan3927/usenix2025-qualcomm-trusted-application-emulation-for-fuzzing-testing/README.md

 ---

 *This work is currently under review for the USENIX Security 2025 poster session.
-Technical details and implementation specifics are subject to revision based on review feedback.*
+The full technical paper is available as a preprint on arXiv for detailed methodology and experimental results.*